 Evans Bowen is a self-described explorer, seeker, student, teacher, wife, and mom.
 She is also the creator of The Perpetual Pilgrim, a travel blog inspired by her life of sacred travel.
 But at the core of it all, she is someone who is always discovering, learning, and growing.

 The first part of Evans’ book was created to be a guide for the physical journey, either around the world or close to home.
-Evans answers the questions of why taking a pilgrimage is so meaningful and what “is” a sacred site.
-Included is a step by step guide to help readers take a pilgrimage from the first whisperings of a Call, preparing, the journey and integration of an experience into a life.
+Evans answers why taking a pilgrimage is so meaningful and what “is” a sacred site.
+Included is a step-by-step guide to help readers take a pilgrimage from the first whisperings of a Call, preparing for the journey, the journey itself, and the integration of that experience into life.

 About The Book

 A tradition of all religions, Pilgrimage is a journey to sacred sites as an act of devotion and dedication.
 It is time to expand the definition of Pilgrimage to inform modern life.
 Taking time to visit a place near home or around the globe, to open the mind and heart to the Divine, brings healing and new meaning to life.
 Pilgrimage is both an external journey to a place longed for and an internal journey to the center of our most authentic self.

 Each part of the journey, from the first desire to visit a holy place, to the return home to integrate the experience, becomes the pilgrimage to expand our world, both body, and soul.
 Combining practical steps for the physical journey and 40 days of inspiration for the spirit, this guidebook gives this time-honored journey to the Divine to inform the whole person in our increasingly fragmented world.